rjseymour66/rjseymour66.github.io/content/en/docs/css/getting-started.md

 - `rel`: Describes the relationship between the HTML document and what you are linking to it.
 - `href`: Stands for hypertext reference and indicates where to find the document that we want to include.

+## Devtools

+For each element, devtools lists styles by specificity.
+Styles at the top override those below them, and they are crossed out.
+The ruleset location in the stylesheet is to the right of the style.

 ## Cascading stylesheets

 There are 3 differnt stylesheets that _cascade_---allow stylesheets to overwrite or inherit from one another---when we apply styles to HTML:
-- User-agent stylesheet: Stylesheet internal to your web browser (i.e. Google Chrome)
+- User-agent stylesheet: Stylesheet internal to your web browser (i.e. Google Chrome).
+These include:
+    - blue, underlined links
+    - discs for lis
+    - margins
+    - font size
 - Author stylesheet: Stylesheet developed and applied by a developer to HTML with a link tag.
 - User stylesheet: Custom user-provided stylesheets, which are usually created and applied to overcome accessibility issues.